Today I’m sharing a guest post with you by Allie, a blogger over at Zippy Home Life.

 My Husband’s Hobbies

 My husband races remote control cars.
 It got to the point where he had accumulated more things than he could use and had superfluous parts.
 He decided to narrow down his focus to the cars he really likes and work well for him.
-So, he sold the rest of the cars and parts that hadn’t worked out so well (or he just didn’t have time to use).
+So, he sold the rest of the cars and parts that hadn’t worked out so well (or he just didn’t have time to use them).

 My Own Hobbies